rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 - Make a full backup with time machine or similar
 - Check the official update-guide: [OpenCore-Post-Install/update](https://dortania.github.io/OpenCore-Post-Install/universal/update.html)
+- Download latest version of OpenCore
 - Download updates for all installed kexts
 - Update OpenCore Drive for testing purpose
-  - Use updated kexts and drivers in post install
+  - Use latest OpenCore, kexts and drivers
 - Boot from OpenCore Drive
 - If system boots
   - Start macOS Update
   - (Select `Install macOS ...` partition on reboot)
-  - After the update select Macintosh HD partition
+  - After the update select macOS HDD partition
 - If system boots
-  - Mount EFI partition of Macintosh HD
+  - Mount EFI partition of macOS HDD
   - Replace EFI from OpenCore Drive
-  - Don't forget `Microsoft` folder (windows bootloader)
+  - Don't forget `Microsoft` folder (Windows bootloader)
 - If system doesn't boot on one of these steps
   - Try to fix the problem or revert to the latest backup